pyx-industries/julee/docs/BRANCHING.md

 # Branching Strategy

-This document describes the current branching strategy used in the Pyx Julee project.
+This document describes how to use branches in the Pyx Julee project.

-## Overview
+It applies to the project repository itself, and also to all the component/ submodule repositories

-The project uses a branching model centered around releases, with each release having its own branch and associated tag.
+We uses a branching model centered around releases, with each release developed in a release branch and marked with a tag.

 ## Branch Types

-### Main Branch
+### Master Branch
-The repository maintains a master development branch.
+The repository maintains a master development branch, which is generally the focus of feature development efforts.
+We call this master (not "main") because that's what it's called.

+### Feature Branches
+New feature branches are usually forked from the master branch, then merged back into master branch when the work seems to be "done".
+From there, -test releases of new features (MAJOR or MINOR releases) or PATCH releases are created using SemVer of the feature set/patch level, while the HEAD of the feature branch follows feature development.

+The dicipline to create short-lived, frequently-released, narrowly-scoped features is encouraged.

+### Maintenance Branches
+Maintainance branches may be maintained for semantic MAJOR.MINOR versions (i.e. feature sets).
+Hotfixes, backporting patches, etc occur here.

+Maintenance releases are tagged from these branches, rather than the main line of development (in the master branch).

 ### Release Branches

+These are created and ultimately destroyed by the release management process.

 - Named pattern: `release/vX.Y.Z`
 - Created during release preparation
 - Used to lock component versions for a specific release